inapptics/inapptics.github.io/_ios/apireference/screen/close.md

 ---
-title: Manually Track Close Screen
+title: Track Custom Close Screen
-position: 3.4
+position: 3.41
-description: Set a manually tracked screen as closed and register the previous screen a new screen appearance.
+description: Set a manually tracked screen as closed and register the previous screen as a new screen appearance.
 from_version: 1.6.3
 parameters:
   - name: